Joe Gardi

 Joseph T. Gardi (March 2, 1939 – June 2, 2010) was an American football coach.
 He served as the head football coach at Hofstra University for 16 seasons, from 1990 to 2005, compiling a record of 119–62–2.
+He is the father of NFL executive Dave Gardi.

 Early life

 Gardi was raised in Harrison, New Jersey where he attended Harrison High School.
 While there, he was named a first-team all-state offensive guard as a senior in 1955.

 He attended the University of Maryland, where he played football from 1959 to 1960 as an offensive tackle and linebacker.
 He served as a team co-captain and received the Unsung Hero Award.
-He graduated with a bachelor of science degree in business administration.
+He graduated with a Bachelor of Science degree in business administration.

 In 1960, he was signed by the Washington Redskins of the National Football League (NFL).
 He played in two pre-season games before being released.
 In 1961, he attended camp with the Buffalo Bills, but did not make the team.